The Regenerative Medicine program has transitioned from Common Fund support. For more information, please visit https://commonfund.nih.gov/stemcells.

 Frequently Asked Questions (FAQs) for Establishing Collaborations with SCTL (NOT-RM-17-030)

-At this time, the Stem Cell Translation Laboratory (SCTL) at The National Center for Advancing Translational Sciences (NCATS), part of the NIH Common Fund Regenerative Medicine Program (RMP), is seeking new collaborations to help achieve common goals in iPSC biology in a faster and more coordinated fashion.
-Interested investigators may propose to collaborate with SCTL on projects to bring induced pluripotent stem cell (iPSC) technology closer to clinical application, drug discovery, and regenerative medicine.
+The Stem Cell Translation Laboratory (SCTL) at The National Center for Advancing Translational Sciences (NCATS), part of the NIH Common Fund Regenerative Medicine Program (RMP collaborations aimed to help achieve common goals in iPSC biology in a faster and more coordinated fashion.

 1. What are some major research goals for the NCATS’ SCTL?